yuvimor/ML-Assignment/README.md

 * Min samples split: This is the minimum number of samples required to split a node.
 I tried different values for this hyperparameter, including 20, 30, and 40.
 * Min samples leaf: This is the minimum number of samples required to be in a leaf node.
 I tried different values for this hyperparameter, including 10, 15, and 20.
 * Max features: This is the number of features to consider when splitting a node.
 I tried different values for this hyperparameter, including "sqrt", "log2", and None.
 * Random state: This is a random seed used to initialize the decision tree.
-I used the value 42.
+I used the value 42 as it is a popular choice in machine learning.

 **Results**